36cm cycle lane

 - part of a complete network?

 Lots of people live in south Harrogate.
 The A61 is the obvious way to get into town.
-It's no distance from Leadhall Lane - easily rideable by bike (or roller skates, mobility scooter) in a very few minutes.
-Let's have a proper bike route along the A61 from Fulwith Road, or even from Pannal.
+It's no distance from Leadhall Lane to the town centre - easily rideable by bike (or done on roller skates, or an electric scooter, or with a mobility scooter) in a very few minutes.
+Let's have a proper bike route along the A61 from Fulwith Road to town, or even from Pannal to town.

 So come on, no more 36cm bike lanes.
 Let's do this properly.
-Safe, convenient, complete network; safe, convenient, complete network....fadeout
+Repeat after me, North Yorkshire County Council: safe, convenient, complete network; safe, convenient, complete network....fadeout